How Do You Compare and Choose a Medicare Advantage Plan?

 Most Medicare Advantage plans use a copayment cost-sharing structure, which means you pay a flat fee each time you get health care.
 You may pay $15 for a primary care visit, for example, and $50 for a trip to the emergency room or urgent care center.

-By law, all Medicare Advantage plans have a maximum out-of-pocket limit set by the federal government.
-In 2018, the cap was $6,700, although many plans set their caps much lower than the federal maximum.
-Once you reach the out-of-pocket maximum on covered, in-network expenses (if your plan uses a network), you pay nothing for your covered health care costs.
+By law, every Medicare Advantage plan has a maximum out-of-pocket spending limit set by the federal government.
+Once you reach the annual out-of-pocket maximum on covered, in-network expenses (if your plan uses a network), you generally pay nothing for your covered health-care costs for the rest of the year.

 Which Medicare Advantage plan costs less?